derekbassett/containers-from-scratch/README.md

 ##### Fix it: Generate an isolated filesystem

-Included in the Vagrant file system are five root filesystems.
-Alpine, Centos, Debian, Fedora, Ubuntu.
-This example will use Ubuntu but you can select the version you want based on rootfs.
+Included in the Vagrant file system with another root filesystem.

 Step 1: Add the following Commands into `child`
 Step 2: Set the root directory using `must(syscall.Chroot("/rootfs-ubuntu"))`